tonywongthw/GoodRoom/README.md

 ## Hotel Room Service

-The story of our project was inspired by a less-than-stellar hostel room service experience involving a ghost call for pillows at 1 AM 😴.
-This triggered an idea for us to create an application that integrates with the WhatsApp API and Voiceflow to ....
+The story of our project was inspired by a less-than-stellar hostel room service experience involving a ghost call for pillows at 1 AM! 😴 This triggered an idea for us to create an application that integrates with the WhatsApp API and Voiceflow to enable ease of usability and accessibility.

 Tech stack: